 The pacing of a course refers to how course teams run the course, and how learners can interact with the course material.
 Many courses are instructor- paced: they follow a schedule that the instructor sets, with assignments and exams that have specific due dates.
-In contrast, self-paced courses allow you to progress through the course at your own speed.
+In contrast, self-paced courses contain assignments without due dates.
+You can progress through the course at your own speed.

 On the edx.org home page, an indication below a course’s start date and above the course’s Enroll Now button lets you know if a course is self-paced.
 If a course is not marked as self-paced, then it is instructor-paced.

 Self-paced courses do not follow a set schedule.
-Course materials do not become available according to a schedule, but are completely available as soon as the course begins.
+Course materials are completely available as soon as the course begins.
 Assignments and exams do not have start or due dates.
 The course shows indicators for graded assignments, but not due dates.
 You can complete assignments and exams at your own pace, as long as you complete all course work before the course ends.

-For information about how to receive a certificate in a self-paced course, see Receive a Certificate for a Self-Paced Course.
+For information about receiving a certificate for a self-paced course, see Receiving a Certificate for a Course.